sahil242927-github/react-ssr/README.md

 \
 \

-2. Go to the app root folder and run the command :
-   The command will run the server
+2. Go to the app root folder and run the command it will run the server

 ```node
 > npm run start
 You project is hosted on :
 http://localhost:5000
 ```